dylanfprice/alu-smile/README.md

 ```
 This will run linting, tests, and output bundles to the dist/ directory.

-To produce a packaged browser extension run:
+After building, you can produce a packaged browser extension by running:
 ```bash
 npm run package
 ```